Safety Lessons In A Dangerous Industry

-Safety is an issue in every work environment, but employees in certain industries face more risks than others.
+Safety is an issue in every work environment, but employees in certain industries face more risks than others and are effected more by a lack of safety lessons.

-In those cases, it’s even more important to build a culture that prioritizes safe practices and involves every employee, from the people on the ground to the leadership.
+In those cases, it’s even more important to build a culture that prioritizes safety lessons and involves every employee, from the people on the ground to the leadership.

 Shawn Mandel takes safety culture very seriously.
 He’s Vice President of Safety and Risk Management for Waste Connections, a solid waste services company for more than eight million residential, commercial and industrial customers across the U.S. and Canada.